-Wire mesh reinforcement (a.k.a. mat) must be held in its planned location prior to the shotcrete placement, proper positioning and securing of the wire mesh is critical.
-The mat should be adequately supported and secured to prevent appreciable and permanent deflection under the impact of the mortar during placement.
-Degradable or moisture transferring materials such as lumber or steel chairs should not be used in elevating and securing the mat, it is preferable to utilize plastic rebar chairs or concrete dobies.
-Too often contractors will attempt to skip this process by not supporting the mat and simply pulling the wire mesh up through the fresh mortar, This method should not be permitted, too often the mesh remains on the subgrade, in which the reinforcement is ineffective and is subject to rusting.
+Wire mesh reinforcement must be held in its planned location and adequately supported to prevent appreciable, permanent deflection under the impact of the mortar.
+Dependence on proper positioning of the wire mesh by pulling it up through the fresh mortar should not be permitted because too often the mesh remains on the subgrade, in which case the reinforcement is ineffective and is subject to rusting.